Skip to main content

 Veterans Health Administration The Department of Veterans Affairs Under Secretary of Health should update its guidelines for providing seed funding to Rural Access Network for Growth Enhancement or Enhanced Rural Access Network for Growth Enhancement programs to include data on the locations of veterans with serious mental illness.
 (Recommendation 4)

-VHA concurred with our recommendation and has taken some steps to implement it.
-The applications for seed funding for Rural Access Network for Growth Enhancement or Enhanced Rural Access Network for Growth Enhancement programs require information on rurality of zip codes served by the proposed program.
-The Office of Mental Health and Suicide prevention has thus far selected for funding only programs proposing to serve areas in which 90 percent of veterans live in rural areas.
-According to office officials, they assume the prevalence of serious mental illness-the population meant to be served by the intensive mental health care programs-among veterans does not vary by zip code across VHA.
-As of December 2023, the Office of Mental Health and Suicide Prevention reported it requires applicants to use a newly developed data tool to indicate that there are veterans within the proposed service area that have serious mental illness.
-According to VA documentation, the validation program for applicants validates program rurality to ensure 50 percent or more of veterans serviced by the program are considered rural or highly rural, but not that those are veterans with serious mental illness.
-We will continue to monitor VHA's actions to provide documentation or data that Rural Access Network for Growth Enhancement or Enhanced Rural Access Network for Growth Enhancement seed funding applications or guidelines for awarding funding verify veterans with serious mental illness live in the target rural areas.
+VHA concurred with our recommendation and has taken steps to implement it.
+At the time of our review, the applications for seed funding for Rural Access Network for Growth Enhancement or Enhanced Rural Access Network for Growth Enhancement programs required information on rurality of zip codes served by the proposed program.
+The Office of Mental Health and Suicide prevention selected for funding only programs proposing to serve areas in which 90 percent of veterans live in rural areas.
+According to office officials, the agency assumed rather than requested information on the prevalence of serious mental illness-the population meant to be served by the intensive mental health care programs-among veterans served in the application areas.
+As of April 2024, VHA updated the funding application conditions for Rural Access Network for Growth Enhancement or Enhanced Rural Access Network for Growth Enhancement programs to target veterans with serious mental illness and that live in rural areas.
+These actions fulfill the intent of the recommendation and as such, we are closing this recommendation as implemented.

 Full Report